 Information Should you Consider Retiring in Malaysia

-If you have been thinking about relocating to retire, spend a few minutes researching Malaysia.
+If you have been thinking about relocating to retire abroad, spend a few minutes researching Malaysia.
 Malaysia offers plenty of sunshine, culture and modern amenities making it an irresistible destination with the MM2H (Malaysia My Second Home Programme) that the Malaysian government started promoting in 2002.
 MM2H grants eligible foreigners a 10-year social visa pass with multiple entries.
 Although this visa is initially only valid for 10 years, it is renewable and has the potential to allow eligible individuals to stay in Malaysia for as long as they would like to make Malaysia their second home.

 Those who would like to retire in Malaysia with the MM2H will have certain eligibility requirements they need to meet like passing a medical evaluation and showing proof of financial stability.
 Additionally, approved applicants and all dependents must be covered by international health insurance that is valid in Malaysia.
 There are multiple expatriate insurance plans available to those who would like to retire in Malaysia with the MM2H program.
 Individuals interested in relocating will want to evaluate their options and ensure they have proper documentation before their deadline.